convict-git/KoraKaagaz/design-doc.md

        map with a flag denoting currently inactive.
    - Board server terminates itself after releasing the socket resources.
    - Client node closed itself by releasing all the resources and clearing the memory.

+## Some additional pointers:
+1) The Infrastructure team has to come up with a test harness which allows unit testing for each module.
+The Diagnostic and Logging framework is expected which allows multiple log categories that can be turned on and off independently while testing and debugging.
+2) UI module is expected to deliver a developers tool option which toggles a terminal to display the logs neatly.
+3) Processing module is expected to allow transformations on the drawing objects such as translation and rotation.
+ It is also required to keep local persistence of drawing objects to support undo/redo options.
+4) The algorithms used for operations on drawing objects should be analysed well.
+5) Networking team is suggested to work with UDP based INet sockets.